Greg Clark: Removal and restoration of Conservative whip

 On 3 September 2019 Clark voted against the government on taking control of the House of Commons order paper to allow a bill to be debated in parliament which would stop a no-deal Brexit without explicit approval of parliament.
 He became an independent as the Conservative whip was withdrawn from him.
 On 29 October, the whip was restored to 10 former Conservative ministers, including Clark.

+Clark was again re-elected at the 2019 general election with a decreased vote share of 55.1% and a decreased majority of 14,645.

+Clark stood down at the 2024 general election.

 Personal life

 Clark and his wife Helen have three children, two girls and a boy.
 They live in Royal Tunbridge Wells.
 He is a member of the Roman Catholic church.